cloud-custodian/cel-python/docs/source/c7n_functions.rst

 Text files are expected to be line delimited values.

-While CEL doesn't directly use JMESpath, it has some similarities.
-For this to work correctly, this is a kind of macro.
+While CEL doesn't directly use JMESPath, it has some similarities.
+We can use a :py:func:`celpy.c7nlib.jmes_path` function to explicitly handle C7N JMESPath.
+We can also use the existing ``map()`` macro for simpler cases, like extracting a column from a CSV.

 C7N Examples::